glitznerf/glitznerf.github.io/index.md

 ### Papers
-- **MATWA: A Web Toolkit for Matching Under Preferences**, with David Manlove, to appear in Proceedings of [**AAAI 2025**](https://aaai.org/conference/aaai/aaai-25/): the 39th Annual AAAI Conference on Artificial Intelligence, 2025.
-An extended version of this paper is available as Technical Report no. 2409.04402, Computing Research Repository, Cornell University Library, 2024 [(link to extended version)](https://arxiv.org/abs/2409.04402).
+- **MATWA: A Web Toolkit for Matching Under Preferences**, with David Manlove, to appear in Proceedings of [**AAAI 2025**](https://aaai.org/conference/aaai/aaai-25/): the 39th Annual AAAI Conference on Artificial Intelligence, 2025. **Update: Nominated for Best Demo!** An extended version of this paper is available as Technical Report no. 2409.04402, Computing Research Repository, Cornell University Library, 2024 [(link to extended version)](https://arxiv.org/abs/2409.04402) and has also been presented and peer-reviewed at [MATCH-UP 2024](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/).
 - **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**, with David Manlove, in Proceedings of [**SAGT 2024**](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/): the 17th International Symposium on Algorithmic Game Theory, 2024, volume 15156 of Lecture Notes in Computer Science, Springer, pages 3-20 [(link to proceedings version)](https://doi.org/10.1007/978-3-031-71033-9_1).
 An extended version of this paper is available as Technical Report no. 2406.00437, Computing Research Repository, Cornell University Library, 2024 [(link to extended version)](https://arxiv.org/abs/2406.00437).
+The paper has also been presented and peer-reviewed at [MATCH-UP 2024](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/).
 - **Student-Project Allocation in the Matching Algorithm Toolkit**, BSc Dissertation, _University of Glasgow_, 2023 [(link to full version)](/files/level4project.pdf).

 <p>&nbsp;</p>

 ### Talks without Proceedings
 - **Complexities in Roommates Markets**, [Dagstuhl Seminar 25071]([https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/25071)) "Dealing with Complexities in Auction and Matching Market Design", 2025.
 - **An Update on MATWA**, [FATA](https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/) Research Section Seminar (at _University of Glasgow_), 2024.
 - **Stable Partitions in the Roommates Problem**, [FATA](https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/) Research Section Seminar (at _University of Glasgow_), 2024.
 - **MATWA: A Web Toolkit for Matching under Preferences**, [MATCH-UP 2024](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/): the 7th International Workshop on Matching Under Preferences (at _University of Oxford_), 2024.
 - **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**, [MATCH-UP 2024](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/): the 7th International Workshop on Matching Under Preferences (at _University of Oxford_), 2024.
 - **Structure and Fairness of Stable Partitions**, [SCM 2024](https://sites.cs.st-andrews.ac.uk/scm2024/): the Scottish Combinatorics Meeting (at _University of St Andrews_), 2024.